Are there alternatives to pensions?

 Yes there are, but it's important to understand that a pension scheme may represent the best option for you – simply due to the tax relief you'll receive.

 Some of these alternatives may not be available to you or appropriate for your circumstances.
 Before you consider investing in an alternative to a pension as a means of providing income in retirement, we recommend you speak to a professional adviser.

-An ISA is a tax-free savings product.
+An ISA is a tax-efficient savings product.
 There are two different types; you can split your savings into lower risk cash options, or invest in stocks and shares, which offer greater potential growth, but with higher risks attached.

 You can draw your money out whenever you want, and there's no tax on income or capital gains on the interest.
 You can find the current limits on how much you can save tax-free on the Gov.uk website.